chocolateboy/pmsencoder/README.md

 # Troubleshooting <a name="Troubleshooting"></a>

 * Make sure there's only one version of the plugin in the `plugins` directory.
+* Make sure PMS is using the edited PMS.conf (search the filesystem for other copies).
 * Make sure `pmsencoder` is at the start of the list of engines in PMS.conf.
 * Make sure `mencoder_path` is not set (or is not pointing to the standalone PMSEncoder).
 * Check the PMS debug.log.